vgslavov/Problems/leetcode/sysdesign.md

     * specifying types for each req/resp input/output
     * putting user ids in the req body: instead read from req headers
 * 1-1 mapping b/w functional requirements & API
+* go over each functional requirement and define an API call
 * use core entities to satisfy functional requirements

 ### Data Flow
 [5 min]

 * optional
-* do for Web Crawler & data pipelineing: helps with high-design
+* do for Web Crawler & data pipelineing: helps with high-level design

 ### High-Level Design
 [10-15min]

 * satisfy functional requirements
+* go over each API call and build the high-level design
 * use ... for non-important details (e.g. user metadata)
 * split into microservices to
     * scale independently